 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
-Trainee PWPss are appointed at band 4 and will usually work standard hours of 37.5 per week.
+Trainee PWPs are appointed at band 4 and will usually work standard hours of 37.5 per week.
+Once qualified as a PWP, you would usually progress to a band 5 position.
 Terms and conditions can vary for employers outside of the NHS.